-Frequently Asked Questions: Preparing Species Recovery Grant Proposals
+Frequently Asked Questions: Species Recovery Grant Proposals and Awards

-Complete guidance on applying to this funding opportunity is provided in the annual Federal Funding Opportunity [pdf], which should be read in its entirety to ensure applications meet all requirements.
+Complete guidance on applying [pdf] to this funding opportunity is provided in the annual Federal Funding Opportunity [pdf].
+Please read the FFO in its entirety to ensure your application meets all requirements.

 1. How is the non-Federal cost share determined?